The 5 Best Refrigerators of 2026

 2

 Buying a fridge is a highly personal (and complicated) decision, contingent on many things: how much room do you have within your kitchen?
 How many people do you need to keep fed?
 What features do you need?
-On that note, if you're interested in learning more about the pros and cons of different ice maker types, read our article on Refrigerator Ice Makers Explained: Pros, Cons, Types, and More.
-However, it's much harder to judge fridges in the store based on their performance.
-Worry note, we've done this work for you!
-We've tested 25 units to date, and our recommendations for the best refrigerators are based on their temperature uniformity, their produce preservation performance, and how effectively their internal capacity utilizes their footprint.
+However, it's much harder to judge fridges in-store based on their performance.
+Worry not, we've done this work for you!
+We've tested over 25 units, and our recommendations for the best refrigerators are based on their temperature uniformity, their produce preservation performance, and how effectively their internal capacity utilizes their footprint.

 Quick Look